 Buying and installing software is easier than it’s ever been.
 There’s no need to involve IT, when you can download and start using the software from the internet immediately.
 But it can also lead to duplicate license purchasing and untracked expenses.

 Use a SAM tool to control your cloud software spend.
 It gives you transparency for:

 In turn, giving you the ability to easily control cloud spend.
-Get to know everything about Software Asset Management in the Cloud here:
+See how to build an effective Cloud Software Asset Management practice.